Suresh Raina: Personal life

-Suresh Raina's father Trilokchand Raina was a military officer in an ordinance factory.
+Suresh Raina's father Trilokchand Raina was a military officer in an ordnance factory.
 His family left 'Rainawari' in Jammu and Kashmir union territory of India amid the exodus of Kashmiri Hindus in the 1990s and settled down in Muradnagar town, Ghaziabad district, Uttar Pradesh.
 Raina trained in the Guru Gobind Singh sports college, Lucknow in 1998.
 Raina has a sister and his one elder brother is in Indian Army.

 Raina married Priyanka on 3 April 2015.
 They have two children.

 Raina's uncle Ashok Kumar was assaulted during a robbery in their house in Punjab, and didn't survive.
 Due to this, Raina withdrew from 2020 IPL season to be with his family.

 Raina received an honorary doctorate from Vels University on 5 August 2022.

+12 July 2023 is the Grand Opening of his Indian restaurant in Amsterdam, where he will be serving authentic Indian cuisine.